Push/Pull logoPush/Pull

 Compare push day to push day, pull day to pull day, and keep your progress easy to track.

 If you train fewer days, try an upper/lower or full body template instead.
-Push Pull supports all of them inside the workout logging app.
+Push Pull supports all of them inside the workout logging app, and the best hypertrophy workout tracker app guide is useful if your main goal is muscle growth rather than a specific split.

 Optional AI planning when you need it.